liandy0127/CS4782-Neural-ODE/README.md

     - `Neural_ODE.ipynb`: Jupyter notebook for implementing and testing the ODE-Net model.
   - `time-series/`:
     - `latent_ode.py`: Python script for implementing the Latent ODE model.
-    - `odeint.py`: Script for integration and training of ODE-based models.

 - **`data/`**: Contains datasets used for training and evaluation.
   - `CNF/`, `Resnet/`, `time-series/`: Relevant datasets for each model (e.g., `Resnet_data.txt`).